Multilevel Modeling for Longitudinal Data

 Workshop Format:

-Three-Day Synchronous Online Workshop
+Three-Day Online Workshop and Recording

 This 3-day workshop will offer an introduction to multilevel modeling (MLM; also known as mixed effects modeling and hierarchical linear modeling) as it is applied to modeling longitudinal data.
 MLM is a flexible analytic framework for analyzing data that has a nested or hierarchical structure.
 Studies that employ a longitudinal design (e.g., panel waves, daily diaries, ecological momentary assessment) generate nested data, in the form of repeated observations nested within individuals, and therefore are usually best analyzed with MLM.
 The principles of MLM generalize across different forms of nesting (e.g., time-points within person; pupils within classrooms), however longitudinal data generally requires attention to specific issues (e.g., trends, cycles, temporal dependency) that make learning MLM as applied to this context advantageous.